dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/adding-resources.rst

   the same directory as the schemas, and we run an XML validator to check the XML, it should load the schemas.
 - The child elements of ``knoraXmlImport:resources`` represent resources to be created.
 The order of these elements is unimportant.
-- Each resource must have an ID, which must be unique within the file.
+- Each resource must have an ID, which must be an XML NCName_, and must be unique within the file.
 These IDs are used only during the import, and will not be stored in the triplestore.
-- Each resource must have a label, which will be stored as its ``rdfs:label``.
+- The first child element of each resource must be a ``knoraXmlImport:label``, which will be stored as the resource's ``rdfs:label``.
+- Optionally, the second child element of a resource can provide metadata about a file to be attached to the resource (see :ref:`bulk-import-with-digital-representations`).
-- The child elements of each resource represent its property values.
+- The remaining child elements of each resource represent its property values.
 These must be sorted in alphabetical order by property name.
 - If a property has mutliple values, these are represented as multiple adjacent property elements.
 - The type of each value must be specified using the attribute ``knoraType``.
-- A link to another resource described in the XML import is represented as a child element of a property element, with attributes ``knoraType="link_value"`` and ``linkType="internal"``, and a ``ref`` attribute containing the ID of the target resource.
+- A link to another resource described in the XML import is represented as a child element of a property element, with attributes ``knoraType="link_value"`` and ``linkType="ref"``, and a ``target`` attribute containing the ID of the target resource.
 - There is a specfic syntax for referring to properties from other ontologies.
 In the example, ``beol:comment`` is defined in the ontology ``http://www.knora.org/ontology/beol``.
 In the XML, we refer to it as ``biblio:beol__comment``.
 - A text value can contain XML markup.
 In this case:
-    - The XML markup in the text value will not be validated by the schema.
     - The text value element must have the attribute ``mapping_id``, specifying a mapping from XML to standoff markup (see :ref:`XML-to-standoff-mapping`).
-    - XML markup in a text value cannot contain references to other resources described in the XML import.
     - It is necessary to specify the appropriate XML namespace (in this case the null namespace, ``xmlns=""``) for the XML markup in the text value.
+    - The XML markup in the text value will not be validated by the schema.
+    - In an XML tag that is mapped to a standoff link tag, the link target can refer either to the IRI of a resoruce that already exists in the triplestore, or to the ID of a resource described in the import.
+If a link points to a resource described in the import, the ID of the target resource must be prefixed with ``ref:``.
+In the example above, using the standard mapping, the standoff link to
+      ``math_intelligencer`` has the target ``ref:math_intelligencer``.

 To create these resources, we use the following route, specifying the IRI of the project in which the resources should be created: